zaid-devel/Learning_React/01/Readme.md

 2. Inside this file, create a functional component called Weather.
 3. The component should:
 - Take a temperature prop.
-- Use if, else id and else statements to conditionally render different messages based on the temperature value. - if the temperature is below 15, display: "It's cold outside!" - if the temperature is between 15 and 25, display: "It's nice outside!" - if the temperature is above 25, display: "It's hot outside!"
+- Use if, else if and else statements to conditionally render different messages based on the temperature value.
+  - if the temperature is below 15, display: "It's cold outside!"
+  - if the temperature is between 15 and 25, display: "It's nice outside!"
+  - if the temperature is above 25, display: "It's hot outside!"

 _Step 2: Create a UserStatus Component with && Operator_
 1. Create a new file called UserStatus.jsx.